SkeLLLa/pinot-noir/README.md

 ## Features

 - Fast http queries using "Undici"
+- Simple interface for bringing and using other http client libraries
 - Built-in `sql` template tag and safe escaping of values
 - Support of `raw` and `join` for complex queries
 - Typescript support